-I’ve continued to play around with my quick yeast cinnamon rolls recipe, and this weekend I wanted to make biscoff cinnamon rolls!
+I’ve continued to play around with my basic cinnamon roll recipe, and this weekend I wanted to make Biscoff cinnamon rolls!

 Packing These Cinnamon Rolls with Biscoff Flavor

-I find the biscoff flavor pairs great with the brown sugar and cinnamon in the filling.
+I find that cookie butter pairs so well with the brown sugar and cinnamon in the filling.

 How Much Flour Am I Supposed to Use??